Spiders spin their web out of instinct. Rebar workers follow detailed execution drawings that result from a long chain of calculations...

 "Safety provisions are also part of the calculations," stresses Laurent Patisson, who heads the Nuclear Buildings Section.
 "In some areas such as in the Tokamak support zone, safety provisions of 150 percent for what we call category IV events, such as the reference earthquake, have to be considered."

 In an average building, loads are measured in decanewtons.
 In the Tokamak Complex, meganewtons are used.
-These units describe the force required to give an acceleration of one metre per second to a mass of one thousand tons ... every second.
+These units describe the force required to give an acceleration of one metre per second to a mass of one thousand tonnes ... every second.

 Computing this impressive and voluminous data into models gives rebar design specialists the quantity of steel necessary to guarantee the robustness and safety of each edifice.
 "The code tells us how much steel by linear metre of concrete is required, but it doesn't say much about how the rebar should be arranged," explains Laurent.
 "This is for the structural analysis engineer from Engage